rulidor/Distributed-Systems-Parser/README.md

 If there is an exception during the worker's parsing work (whether because the url of the input text is invalid, or if there is a fault in the parser) - the worker does not "fall", but sends the reason for the exception to manager.
 3. Running several local apps at the same time - we tried it and indeed it works and the appropriate output files are obtained.
 4. Termination process - When the local app sends a terminate message to the manager, the manager:
-     &ensp; A. Stops receiving more file processing requests from local apps.
+     <br>&ensp;A. Stops receiving more file processing requests from local apps.
-     B. Terminates to WorkersStatusChecker (the thread that is responsible for making sure the worker instances are correct and working, and if not - makes them terminate and creates new workers).
+     <br>&ensp;B. Terminates to WorkersStatusChecker (the thread that is responsible for making sure the worker instances are correct and working, and if not - makes them terminate and creates new workers).
-     C. Waiting for the local apps' requests to be processed by localAppHandlers already created.
+     <br>&ensp;C. Waiting for the local apps' requests to be processed by localAppHandlers already created.
-     D. Terminate operation for all workers.
+     <br>&ensp;D. Terminate operation for all workers.
           - If there are any messages left in the queueWorkersToManager, delete them.
           - Termiates itself.